RitxmSaha/Whereabouts/README.md

 **Emergency Alert System:** Enhance safety with our emergency notification feature, providing a lifeline when it matters most.

 ## Technology Stack
-Whereabouts is built using a powerful technology stack:

 **Swift:** Our core programming language, renowned for its performance and safety features.

 **SwiftUI:** Used for crafting our user interface, providing a seamless user experience.